Modeling adaptive forward-looking behavior in epidemics on networks: Discussion and Conclusions

-Moreover, we operationalize the infection probability in three different settings, local, global ({HMF} case), and homogeneous behavioral responses.
 We provide a simple interpretation for the infection cost $\alpha$ in terms of an equivalent social activity $a_{eq}$, defined as the acceptable social activity equivalent to the risk of infection.
-Such equivalence allows us to distinguish regimes of weak and strong behavioral responses.
-Finally, we quantify the effect of behavior change on the final attack rate of the disease in the regime of strong behavioral response, showing that local awareness allows for a much stronger outbreak reduction than global awareness.
+This equivalence allows us to distinguish regimes of weak and strong behavioral responses.
+Finally, we quantify the effect of behavior change on the final attack rate of the disease in the strong behavioral response regime, showing that local awareness allows for much stronger outbreak reduction than global awareness.